epicweb-dev/epic-stack/docs/client-hints.md

 And what often happens is we render HTML that's wrong and then hydrate the application to be interactive with client-side JavaScript that now knows the user preferences and now we know the right thing to render.
-This is great, except we've already render the wrong thing so by hydrating we cause a shift from the wrong thing to the right thing which is jarring and can be even a worse user experience than leaving the wrong thing in place (I call this a "flash of incorrect content").
+This is great, except we've already rendered the wrong thing so by hydrating we cause a shift from the wrong thing to the right thing which is jarring and can be even a worse user experience than leaving the wrong thing in place (I call this a "flash of incorrect content").
 You'll get an error in the console from React when this